CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 The VR exclusive skill/perk bonuses are not part of this mod and I don't know if VR supports BLT's custom keybinds - if it does and QuickMenu works, then the mod should be fully playable.

+## Is this multiplayer?
+Yes!
+Each player using their own YAML gives more freedom for people to choose their own item limits, but works best if everyone is using the same gameplay settings (run length/timer settings).
+This requires a bit more coordination pre-multiworld.

+Alternatively, same-slot coop works very well for syncs!
+Use a single YAML and have everyone connect to the same slot, and everyone will receive random items together.
+The safehouse checks are a bit weird with this setup, but I can look into syncing that.

 ## How do I join an in-game lobby?
 1. Connect to the multiworld using the Criminal Dawn client in the Archipelago launcher.
 2. Launch PAYDAY 2 (if you haven't already) and click "Create Lobby".